karimz93/Sale-Data-Analysis01/README.md

-# Sale-Data-Analysis01
+# Sales Data Analysis:
-Use Python libraries Pandas and Matplotlib to gain insights form a sales data set
+Use Python libraries Pandas and Matplotlib to gain useful insights form a given sales data set.